Fortaleza wins Youth and wins unprecedented ranking for Libertadores - Play

-Fortaleza is guaranteed in the Libertadores Cup in 2022.
-Tricolor de Aço won Juventude 1-0 at Castelão filled for the 36th round of the Series A of the Brazilian Nationals and made history this Friday night (3), by qualifying for the South American competition, and will dispute it for the 1st time in 2022.
+O Fortaleza is guaranteed in the 2022 Libertadores Cup.
+The Tricolor of Steel won the Juventude by 1 to 0 at Castelão full for the 36th round of the Serie A of the Brazilian Nationals and made history this Friday night (3) by qualifying for the South American competition, and the will compete for the 1st time in 2022.

-Leão’s winning goal was scored by Depietri, 36 minutes into the 2nd half, causing the 45,398 fans that filled Castelão to explode, making a gigantic party.
+The winning goal of the Lion was scored by Depietri, 36 minutes into the 2nd half, causing the 45,398 fans that filled Castelão to explode.
+A gigantic party.

-With the important victory, Tricolor de Aço reached 53 points and took the 5th place.
-The tricolor team is guaranteed at least in the Libertadores Preliminary Phase, now seeking, in the two final rounds, a direct spot, which goes up to the 6th place in Serie A.
+With the important victory, the Steel Tricolor reached the 55 points and took 5th place.
+The tricolor team is guaranteed at least in the Libertadores Preliminary Phase, now seeking, in the final two rounds, a direct spot, which goes up to the 6th place in Serie A.

 In the 37th round, Fortaleza will face Cuiabá, on Monday (6), at 20:00, at Arena Cuiabá.